 Spartan is a value for money Australian sports goods manufacturer and their high-end bats have been favoured by top cricketers like M.S.
 Dhoni.

-This bat is an affordable one that could be ideal for a youngster starting cricket.
-It is definitely the best cricket bat under 2000 rupees that is available in India
+This bat is an affordable one that could be ideal for adults.
+It is definitely the best cricket bat under 5000 rupees that is available in India

 BAS or Beat All Sports is a classy sports goods manufacturer that is equally well known in cricket and hockey.
 Their brand of cricket bats are called Vampire and are generally known for their finesse.
 This Vampire bat is ideal for 9 year old and 10 year old kids.